 The exact process of validation differs in each country, but generally involves paying a fee and (where necessary) lodging a translation of either the claims or the entire patent specification.
 It is also usual to record a local address for service in the individual countries.

 Each European contracting state has its own requirements for validation.
-Download inovia's European validation e-kit for more information on the filing specifics of each country.
+For further country-specific details, please browse our filing guide.

 Once validated, you do not need to go through any further prosecution in the individual European countries.
 Your patent will remain active as long as you continue to pay the yearly annuities.